 - provide an alternative option for the Commissioners to consider if possible.

 Evidence that you have community support for your alternative option or submission is also desirable.

 What happens to your submission

-Once the objections period has closed, your submission will be made available for everyone to read.
-They will be published on this website and will also be available for viewing at the Office of the Electoral Distribution Commissioners in Perth.
+Once the submission period has closed, your submission (without contact details) will be published as soon as possible to the Boundaries WA website at Electoral Boundaries WA, and will be available for viewing at the Office of the Electoral Distribution Commissioners in Perth.

 The Electoral Distribution Commissioners will consider all submissions during their deliberations.
 They may contact you if they need more information about your submission.

 Your submission will be kept on the website as a public document for future reviews.